DAC6: EU Mandatory Disclosure Regime has been saved

 Download the DAC6 brochure to learn more.

-We’ve designed the EU MDR Reporter to provide you with one place to go to address all of your compliance needs to help you meet the DAC6 regulations.
-The EU MDR Reporter can act as a repository to track all potentially relevant arrangements, allow users to apply local rules to help determine whether reporting will be required and provide a simple process for seamless and efficient reporting.
-With the decision making process being documented in real time, the EU MDR Reporter will also provide you with the audit trail you need for any subsequent investigation.
+We’ve designed our MDR Reporter tool to provide you with one place to go to address all of your compliance needs to help you meet the DAC6 regulations.
+MDR Reporter can act as a repository to track all potentially relevant arrangements, allow users to apply local rules to help determine whether reporting will be required and provide a simple process for seamless and efficient reporting.
+With the decision making process being documented in real time, MDR Reporter will also provide you with the audit trail you need for any subsequent investigation.

 How can we help?